deostroll/oe-node-red/README.md

 * server/config.json
 * server/node-red-settings.js

-The *oe-node-red* configuration settings are `config.json` is used for high level control, like enabling/disabling Node-RED, enabling and setting up Node-RED-admin roles, etc., All *oe-node-red* configuration parameters in this file are optional.

-The configuration settings possible in `node-red-settings.js` are the same as those that are available to a standalone Node-RED instance through its `settings.js` configuration file.
-Thus, `server/node-red-settings.js` supports the same parameter settings as Node-RED's `settings.js` file.
-This file (`server/node-red-settings.js`) is optional.
-In its absence, sane defaults are provided by the *oe-node-red* module.
-*However, if this file is present, all Node-RED configuration is taken from this file and no defaults will be provided, except for the storage module.*

 #### server/config.json settings

+The *oe-node-red* configuration settings in `config.json` are used for high level control, like enabling/disabling *Node-RED*, enabling and setting up Node-RED-admin roles, etc.,

+All *oe-node-red* configuration parameters in this file are optional.

 The following are the *oe-node-red* configuration settings possible in the application's `server/config.json` file:
 <pre>